HicResearch/TREEHOOSE/doc/architecture/Architecture.md

    environment.
 IT admins can set the budget and any actions to be taken when the budget thresholds are breached.
-1. Backup functionality for research workspaces can also be enabled for researcher workspaces.
+1. Backup functionality for research workspaces can also be enabled.
 IT Admins can monitor these through AWS Backup.
 1. Data Managers can provide researchers access to relevant data sets from the data lake.